 2.3.3.
 Employment discrimination

-In general, it is against federal and Nevada law for employers to fire workers for filing an employment discrimination claim with the:
+In general, it is wrongful discharge under both federal law and Nevada law for employers to fire workers for filing an employment discrimination claim with the government agency:

 If the case does not resolve through the claim process, then the employee may file a civil lawsuit for compensatory damages and punitive damages and possibly job reinstatement.10